A Brief Sanskrit Glossary

 Brahmamuhurta: “The muhurta of Brahman.”
 The period of one and a half hours before sunrise (sometime between 3:00 a.m. and 6:00 a.m.), which is said to be the best time for meditation and worship.

 Brahman: The Absolute Reality; the Truth proclaimed in the Upanishads; the Supreme Reality that is one and indivisible, infinite, and eternal; all-pervading, changeless Existence; Existence-knowledge-bliss Absolute (Satchidananda); Absolute Consciousness; it is not only all-powerful but all-power itself; not only all-knowing and blissful but all-knowledge and all-bliss itself.

-Brahmana: A knower of Brahman.
-A Brahmin.
-A Vedic liturgical text explaining the rituals found in the Vedic samhitas (collection of hymns).
+Brahmana (3): A Vedic liturgical text explaining the rituals found in the Vedic samhitas (collection of hymns).
 A guidebook for performing those rites.

 Brahmananda: The bliss of communion with Brahman.

 Brahmanda: “The egg of Brahma” or “the Brahmic egg.”
 The cosmic “egg;” the universe; the cosmos; the macrocosm.

 Brahmanirvana: The state of liberation (nirvana) that results from total union with Brahman.

 Brahmanishtha: Remaining steadfast in the Absolute (Brahman).
 One who is firmly established in the Supreme being, in the direct knowledge of Brahman, the Absolute Reality.